 Before starting the game, the players decide what the winning score will be— it can be 13 or anything you like.

 Decide the order of play at the beginning of the mène (end, round) and use it for the whole mene.
 (This eliminates a lot of walking to the head in order to determine which player is “away”.)
 At the beginning of the mene the order of play can be determined by each player’s score, or by who won the previous mene.

 Cut-throat is basically singles (tête-à-tête) with three players.
 Scoring is the same as in normal petanque— only one player scores points at the end of the mene— the player with the closest boule wins and scores points in the same way as normal petanque.
-(We think that playing with 6 boules each is the most fun way to play singles or cut-throat.)

 Two Jacks is similar to regular petanque, but it is played with two jacks.
 When a player throws the jack, he takes TWO jacks in hand and throws them both, simultaneously, with the same throw.
 Using jacks of different colors makes it easier to talk about the situation on the ground.
 “Bill has one point on green and Jill has two points on yellow.”